You are here: Home Paintings Fishbowlship Fishbowlship English version

 Art and ship design

-With the exhibition Fishbowlship I have tried to analyse design processes through art.
-The method has been to move what I learned about ship design at at the university into new rooms.
-The result is nine pictures made specially for this exhibition.
+With the painting series called Fishbowlship I have tried to analyse design processes through art.
+The method has been to move what I learned about ship design at the university into a new space.

 Fishbowlship

 Everything on the internet is visible for everybody and from all directions.
 The internet may thus be seen as a fishbowl.
-Everything that goes into the fishbowl is also visible from all directions.
-Fishbowlship is thus about moving the entire environment for ship design, and also off-shore constructions design, out on the web.
+Fishbowlship is therefore about moving ship design out on the web.
+The term "fishbowl" used in connection with software development is borrowed from the free software provider zope.org.

 Motivation